ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 With R, you’re not limited to the top results.
 You can count every possible path, no matter how rare.
 You can also mix dimensions, such as combining page location with events, to build a richer picture of user behavior.

 For this analysis, we're going to use [Google's Merchandise Store BigQuery Export](https://developers.google.com/analytics/bigquery/web-ecommerce-demo-dataset?sjid=6808846338302705229-EU).
+The data is from the 2020-11-01 to the 2021-01-31.

 # Extracting data from BigQuery